adamritter/nostr-relaypool-ts/README.md

 The first implementation uses matchFilter (O(n^2)) for redistributing events that can be easily optimized if the abstraction is successful.

+If it's used, the returned function doesn't do anything.
+It can't be used together with onEose.

-- oneose: called for each EOSE event received from a relay with the events that were received from the particular server.
+- onEose: called for each EOSE event received from a relay with the events that were received from the particular server.
+Can't be used together with maxDelayms

 - options: